profsmith89/ctps/_sources/chap17.md

 import pandas as pd
 ```

 The most important data structure in the `pandas` library is the `DataFrame`.
-You can think of a `DataFrame` as resembling a table, like a worksheet in Excel notebook.
+You can think of a `DataFrame` as resembling a table, like a worksheet in a spreadsheet application.
 The `pandas` library provides input/output functions, like `pandas.read_csv`, that allow you to pour data into and pull data out of a `DataFrame`.
 And once your data is in a `DataFrame`, you can apply many of the library's powerful functions, such as `pandas.DataFrame.describe` that creates a summary description of the data in each column.
 The following code block shows how we can use the `pandas` library to begin exploring the data set containing home sales in Ames, Iowa.

 ```{admonition} Terminology
 :class: tip